hsaikia/hsaikia/README.md

 - 🎮 I enjoy prototyping various projects in the Godot and Bevy game engines.
 Here I generate random [Procedural Trees](https://github.com/hsaikia/ProceduralTreesBevy) in Bevy and here, random isometric tile-maps in Godot using [Wave Function Collapse](https://github.com/hsaikia/WaveFunctionCollapseGodot).
 - ♟️ I love turn-based strategy games, and often spend a lot of time thinking about algorithms for optimal decision making in games.
 [Xewali](https://github.com/hsaikia/XewaliChess) is a moderately strong chess engine that I developed in C++.
 I also wrote a [game playing AI](https://github.com/hsaikia/Agricola) for the board game Agricola.
 - 🦀 I enjoy solving programming puzzles.
 My favorite programming language is Rust.
 I developed a [small Rust library](https://github.com/hsaikia/Advent-of-Code) for Advent of Code puzzles.
 I use it for IO handling and simple functionalities for common data structures such as grids, ranges etc.
-- 🎓 I have a PhD in CS.
+- 🎓 I have a PhD in Computer Science.
 My publications are listed on [Google Scholar](https://scholar.google.com/citations?hl=en&user=B6UDagwAAAAJ).
 - 🏡 I am from Assam, in North-East India.
 I am natively proficient in English, Assamese and Hindi.
 Currently I live in Munich, Germany.
 - 📫 Join my [Discord](https://discord.gg/kRkeYEKc) or connect on [LinkedIn](https://www.linkedin.com/in/himangshu-saikia-phd-a4a4711b/) to reach out!